How I Set Up the Emergency Lighting Test Template with Customers in Pilla

 Restored mains power supply

 After completing your walk-through, return power to the emergency lighting circuit.
-This is important — if you forget, the batteries will drain completely, potentially damaging them and leaving you unprotected.
+This is important.
+If you forget, the batteries will drain completely, potentially damaging them and leaving you unprotected.

 Watch the units as power returns.
 They should switch back to charging mode smoothly.
 Any units that flicker, buzz, or show fault lights need investigation.